2026 Guide to 90% VA Disability Benefits

 Differences Between Benefits at a 90% Rating v.
 100% Rating

 The most significant difference between a 90% VA disability rating and a 100% rating is that the monthly monetary benefit increases significantly.
-The monthly benefit for a veteran alone at the 100% level is $3,831.30.
-That’s a 66.7% increase over the monthly compensation at the 90% level.
+The monthly benefit for a veteran alone at the 100% level in 2026 is $3,938.58.
+That’s more than $1,500 extra per month compared to the 90% level.

 The added benefits for dependents are slightly higher at the 100% level as well.